AlexOBarnes/StarWatch/astronomy-pipeline/README.md

 1. Ensure that an SQL server RDS has been setup prior and is accessible
     - Note: be sure to store the credentials for accessing this database safely.

-2. Signup for the [Astronomy API](https://astronomyapi.com/auth/signup) and store the id and secret key you receive securely
+2. Signup for the [Astronomy API](https://astronomyapi.com/auth/signup) and store the id and secret key you receive securely.

 ### To Run Locally:
 3. Setup a venv and install the requirements